sean-atkinson/row_health_wellness_program_analysis/README.md

 <b>Signups by channel</b>
 - Social media, with 7,610 signups, brought in 85% more than Email, which was the second most.
 - Email and SEO are quite close in terms of total signups, with 4,130 and 4,055 signups respectively.
 - TV is the platform with the least number of total signups, only managing to bring in 494 signups.
-This, coupled with its high cost per signup ($10.48) and low signup rate (0.08%), suggests that TV is the least effective platform for customer acquisition.
+This, coupled with its high cost per signup ($10.48) and low signup rate (0.08%), suggests that TV is the least effective platform for customer acquisition.<br>

-## Brand Awareness
+<b>BRAND AWARENESS</b>

 <b>Click-through-rate (CTR)</b>
 - Health for All is the campaign category with the highest CTR at 25.48%.
 Again, email is doing the heavy lifting here with a click through rate of 49.26%.
 - In terms of platforms, email perform the best at 16.71%, 94% higher than the next closest platform (Social Media at 8.62%).
 TV has a 0% CTR.